Dwight Johnson (American football)

-Dwight O'Neal Johnson (born January 30, 1977 in Waco, Texas) is a former American football defensive end in the National Football League for the Philadelphia Eagles and the New York Giants.
-He played college football at Baylor University.
+Dwight O'Neal Johnson (born January 30, 1977) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Philadelphia Eagles and the New York Giants.
+He played college football for the Baylor Bears.
 He also played for the New England Patriots and was cut after the 2004-2005 season after they beat the Philadelphia Eagles in Super Bowl 39.
 He now owns and lives in McDonough, Georgia at a Speed, Agility and Strength facility named Total Athlete.

+Personal life

 His mother Beverly Johnson lives in Waco, TX as well as his sister Daphanie Latchison.
 His older brother Dwayne Johnson lives in Houston, TX.

-His younger brother, Derrick Johnson, plays for the Kansas City Chiefs.
+His younger brother, Derrick Johnson, played for the Kansas City Chiefs.
+His cousins, Bert Emanuel and Ben Emanuel also played for the NFL.